-Credit: 1.125

-Length: Full year (1 period)
+Credit: 1.125 Length: Full year (1 period)

 Prerequisites: Ag.
-Food and Natural Resources Estimated fees: \$25.00 FFA dues and technology fee Potential College Credit Plus Course Subject Code: 010920 aquaculture, animal rights and welfare, animal husbandry, careers, and marketing practices for livestock.
+Food and Natural Resources Estimated fees: \$25.00 FFA dues and technology fee Potential College Credit Plus Course Subject Code: 010920

+Students move beyond basic animal sciences to more in-depth study of nutrition, reproduction, genetics, and management practices.
+Course of study includes aquaculture, animal rights and welfare, animal husbandry, careers, and marketing practices for livestock.
 Course of study may also include history of the industry, food and feed development, facilities management, and selection of animals for breeding and exhibition purposes.
 Students have the opportunity to enhance their Agricultural experience projects.
 FFA membership is required and students are encouraged to be active in the FFA organization and carry agriculturally related projects.
 Various other topics may be covered based on student interest and time.
 Additional paperwork and deadlines will be required for acceptance into North Central State College for CCP credit.